antmicro/kenning/docs/source/kenning-measurements.md

 Kenning measurements are a set of information describing the compilation and evaluation process happening in Kenning.

-They contains such information as:
+They contain such information as:

 * classes used to construct the optimization/runtime pipeline, along with their parameters,
 * the JSON scenario used in the run,